 After their opening in May 2016, Touché Hombre has represented their knowledge on Mexican food in a dynamic way.
 It is not just Mexican food.
 Touché Hombre is a form of art creation identified with a significant character which is a combination of fashion and food.
 The place has been brought up from the chic hood of Australia – Melbourne.

-Situated in 72 Courtyard (a drink and dine complex), Touché Hombre a fashionable casual Mexican dining.
+Situated in 72 Courtyard (a drink and dine complex), Touché Hombre is a fashionable casual Mexican dining.
 Authentic Mexican cuisine is considered as one of the complicated kitchens, and because of which I find it hard to spot a good Mexican restaurant.
 The knowledge for Mexican food is required strongly, and at the same time, it is necessary to understand the concept of Mexican dining.
-I received my first impression of Touché Hombre from glancing at the menu.
+I received my first impression of Touché Hombre from a glance at the menu.
 They say that you should not judge things from their appearance.
 However, in this case, the menu could be a representative of the restaurant.
 Touché Hombre showcases a great range of dishes and cocktails, which I gotta flatter on.
-It is not too long to confuse you but not too short to minimize your options.
+It is not too long to confuse you but not too short to minimise your options.
 And most of all, it does illustrate the knowledge for Mexican food.

 Come down to the basic knowledge on Mexican cuisine, here comes the Tacos.
-Most people are familiar with the hard shell tacos while not knowing that they are called Tex-Mex.
+Most people are familiar with the hard shell tacos while not knowing that they are addressed under Tex-Mex.
 At Touché Hombre, you will be looking at the origin of Mexican Tacos.
 Grilled Chicken de Habanero and Roasted Pork Belly Al Pastor Tacos were served.
-The corn tortillas were the crucial ingredient for the creation of Mexican Tacos.
-Two choices of Tacos I went for – grilled chicken habanero and Al pastor, both had a story to tell.
+The corn tortillas are the crucial ingredient for the creation of Mexican Tacos.
+Two choices of Tacos I went for – grilled chicken habanero and Al pastor which both had a story to tell.
 The slices of chicken were nicely marinated in habanero but its spiciness did not overwhelm the dish.
 With a simple salsa and a squeeze of lime, the dish got the balance in flavour and freshness.
 My favourite must be Al Pastor Tacos.
 Despite having made it myself, knowing the dish was on the menu impressed me.
 This authentically complex dish is hard to score.
 So, Touché Hombre challenging themselves in the game is much valued.
 I must say, it was not able to expose the authenticity of the Al Pastor, but the dish still stood out on its own.
 The pork belly was tender and flavourful.
 And one important element that brought out the tropical taste of Mexico was pineapple.
 It would be a loss if you come to Touché Hombre without tasting Al Pastor Tacos.

 Address: 72 Sukhumvit 55 Thonglor,